What Is the Rare Lincoln Wheat Penny?

 Valuable 1955 Doubled Die Lincoln Penny showing clear doubled inscriptions, especially on LIBERTY, IN GOD WE TRUST and date.

-This coin became famous because of a pronounced minting error - doubled die.
+This coin became famous because of a pronounced minting error - a doubled die.
 The coin was not removed from circulation, so thousands of copies found their way into the wallets of Americans.
 However, only a few have survived to this day in good condition.

 Features:

-• Doubled die inscriptions especially "LIBERTY" and "IN GOD WE TRUST."
+• Doubled die inscriptions, especially "LIBERTY" and "IN GOD WE TRUST."

 • Well-distinguishable error (especially with special tools)